5 Simple Tools That Can Bypass ChatGPT Writing Detectors

 3) Paraphrase with QuillBot

-QuillBot works similar to Undetectable & HideMyAI but lets you click and regenerate the sentences that it scrambled for you.
-You still get options to change the tone and level of vocabulary, but it's in a slightly different format than before.
+QuillBot is probably the best paraphrasing tool in 2024, but it works differently from Undetectable AI and HideMyAI.
+The steps are the same: it still lets you click and regenerate the sentences that it rewrote for you.
+You also still get options to change the tone and level of vocabulary, but it's in a slightly different format than before.

-I'd say QuillBot takes a bit more work to get perfect but gives you greater customization in a faster and simpler UI to rearrange your writing.
+All in all, I'd say QuillBot takes a bit more work to get perfect but gives you greater customization in a faster and simpler UI to rearrange your writing.

 4) GPTinf